chironbang/chironbang.github.io/README.md

 The aim of this project was to simulate (using Matlab and Simulink) different type of saccades (simple ones { from 0 to 10◦ for instance, successive ones {from 0 to 10, 10 to 20◦).
-To carry out this project, we have done the following tasks: Presentation of the eye and the muscles implicated in saccades;
+To carry out this project, we have done the following tasks:
+- Presentation of the eye and the muscles implicated in saccades;
 - Making a short review of the literature concerning the modelling of an eye and the surrounding muscles involved in the saccadic movement, hence we made an appropriate model choice;
 - Breaking down the system into a linear system then represent in using Simulink blocks;